 This is a great approach, even motivating and inspiring!
 Some people write best by writing on the spot, and diving in, and letting the writing process take over.
-Everything flows from brain, to fingers, to paper or screen.
+Therefore, everything flows from brain, to fingers, to paper or screen.
 You find yourself in a wonderful flow that is working.
 Others write more clearly and succinctly when they’ve had time to reflect on their topic.
 For me, it depends on what I am writing about.
 For a how-to blog story like this one, I might write on the spot.
 If I was reflecting on a more personal journey or lifestyle topic, or a trip I took, I would likely reflect first, either on paper, in a journal, or even quietly in thought, giving myself time to process the story I am telling.

 Imagine for example, that you are a travel blogger, writing a blog post about a trip to Cancun.
 I choose this place, because it’s a trip I took with a friend years ago, and we stayed at a resort for a week, and also visited some really fun night clubs and danced the night away every evening.
 It’s rare I go away to retreats, but that was a ray of sunshine in my bank of memories, both literally and figuratively.

-Best steps to reflecting before blogging:
+Best steps to reflect before you blog:

 One way I love to deal with this dilemma (it’s a good dilemma to have by the way), is to reflect, reflect, reflect.
 Draw on that inner part of you.
 I would start by sitting down and closing my eyes, and remember all that I could remember.

 1) Spend ten minutes just allowing yourself to go back in your mind, until you feel like you are right there, experiencing it all over again.
-See it, imagine it, zone in one something that stands out to you as memorable.
+See it, imagine it, zone in on something that stands out to you as memorable.

 2) Another step is to reflect in your journal.
 Take a few minutes first to make a list.
 Writing down quickly (brainstorm) on one or two pages, everything that comes to mind about your blog topic, and every detail you would like to tell your audience.
+Or, did you travel as a group?
+Maybe try recalling together and writing together.

 3) Or write reflectively–ask yourself some questions, and answer them on the page: what was my favourite moment in the trip, what categories could I write under, what details or descriptions would bring this trip alive to my audience, what was one of my dearest moments from the trip that I will remember forever.
 And so forth.
 Write anything that comes to mind–you are not editing at this point, and instead, you are free writing.